gulp-community/gulp-pug/README.md

 ## AMD

-If you are trying to wrap your Jade template functions in an AMD wrapper, use [`gulp-wrap-amd`](https://github.com/phated/gulp-wrap-amd)
+If you are trying to wrap your Pug template functions in an AMD wrapper, use [`gulp-wrap-amd`](https://github.com/phated/gulp-wrap-amd)

 ```javascript
 var pug = require('gulp-pug');